Victoria Park / Barrambin

 Take a moment to connect with nature, reflect and relax with our ‘Go Slow for a Mo’ nature wellness trails.
 The trail signs guide you through exercises to provide meaningful moments in nature to help make you healthier and happier.
 You will find four rejuvenation zones across the park:

-- Transformative Trees Rejuvenation Zone supporting your physical and mental health by appreciating the impressive trees in Victoria Park / Barrambin.
-Located next to the large jacaranda tree in the centre of the park
+• Transformative Trees Rejuvenation Zone supporting your physical and mental health by appreciating the impressive trees in Victoria Park / Barrambin, located in the centre of the park.

 Each zone is marked by a welcome sign.
 Scan the QR code on the sign to access easy-to-follow audio instructions for a short sensory exercise designed to support your physical and mental health.